 - As all nodes receive the new block from their peers, they see the included transaction and remove it from their mempool

 That's quite a few steps.
 And remember, this is the process when everything goes right!
 In the event that things go sideways — as they inevitably do — the transaction flow can get more complex.
+To help builders and traders manage the complexity of the mempool, we have built a suite of products including our industry-leading mempool explorer.
+This helps us stay ahead of the transaction curve, powering other useful services like our ETH gas API.

 Before any transaction can become part of the blockchain, it must move through the mempool.
 And this piece of Web3 infrastructure is overlooked and often misunderstood.
 Think of the mempool as a waiting area for your transaction.
 Nodes see incoming transactions, ensure they meet basic requirements, and then broadcast them to peer groups.
 Eventually, miners will grab pending transactions from nodes and include them in a block — earning a fee for their service.
 It’s only when a transaction is finalized in a block that it will leave the mempool for good.